Academics

 Class time focuses on notes and discussion while the reading of the material is generally left to the students.
 This is the first time where students have pop quizzes and many announced quizzes to aid in the understanding of the material.
 Class participation is not only encouraged; it is vital to the students’ grasp of the subject matter.

 Science is an area where we play and discover, an area where being wrong can lead to new discoveries, and an area where questions begin the scientific process.
-STEM/STEAM is integrated into the curriculum on a regular basis allowing students to problem solve in different ways.
+STREAM is integrated into the curriculum on a regular basis allowing students to problem solve in different ways.

 Every other year we have a science fair where students may work by themselves or with a partner for several months on a project of their choosing.
 The project is based on the scientific method.
 The fair gives students an opportunity to work in an area of interest, work on a long term project and share their results with judges in order to gain public speaking skills and self-confidence.